Mona-Klj/Electronic_Sales_Analysis_USA/README.md

 Started by cleaning our data, Tasks during this section include :

-* Drop NaN values from Dataframe
+* Drop NaN values from dataframe
 * Removing rows based on a condition
 * Change the type of columns (to_numeric, to_datetime, astype)